Free Shipping for Order over $99.99

 Cash handling machines have become increasingly important in today's economy, as businesses and financial institutions seek to streamline their cash management processes.
 One critical function of cash handling machines is to detect counterfeit bills, ensuring that businesses can accurately and efficiently process cash transactions.
-To achieve this, cash handling machines use a variety of counterfeit detection technologies, including IR, MG, MT, WM, CD, SD, and TD.
+To achieve this, cash handling machines use a variety of counterfeit detection technologies, including CIS, IR, MG, MT, WM, CD, SD, and TD.
 In this article, we will explore the meanings of these professional terms and how they are used to detect counterfeit bills in cash handling machines.

 Note: Unlike other ordinary cash counting machines on the market, Ribao Technology’s cash counting machines have all these advanced counterfeit detection technologies, giving you comprehensive and reliable protection against fake bills.